machinamentum/subversion-tools/README.md

 ## subversion-tools
-A build script inspired by [i686-elf-tools](https://github.com/lordmilko/i686-elf-tools) that downloads subversion and its prerequisites and builds them into a self-contained pacakge.
+A build script inspired by [lordmilko/i686-elf-tools](https://github.com/lordmilko/i686-elf-tools) that downloads subversion and its prerequisites and builds them into a self-contained pacakge.

+force_link_glibc headers are from [wheybags/glibc_version_header](https://github.com/wheybags/glibc_version_header)

 ### Required Packages (Linux)